The Egg Skelter: efficient storage solution or fun gimmick?

 She loved it so much that he made a few to sell privately to friends and family.
 It sold out in a matter of days.

-Since then, tens of thousands of Egg Skelters have been made by this same family business in this same rural part of England.
+Since then, tens of thousands of Egg Skelters have been made by the same family business in the same rural part of England.

 It's now sold all over the world.